Macintosh or Windows users: just click on the Save File option instead of Open with options when your browser displays your download options.

 Option 1

-Any cloud based service such as DropBox will accomodate you in terms of easily transfering the files.
-Just drag the file over to your dropbox, let it sync.
+Any cloud based service such as DropBox (Free!) will accommodate you in terms of easily transferring the files.
+Just drag the file into your Dropbox, let it sync.
 Go to your tablet and open the file.
-You will then need to “open in” Goodreader or other PDF reader because dropbox does not handle PDFs well.
+You will then need to “OPENĀ IN” Goodreader or other PDF reader because Dropbox does not handle PDFs well.

 Option 2